-THIS MANAGEMENT INFORMATION CIRCULAR ("CIRCULAR") IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF STEEP HILL INC. (the "Company") of proxies to be used at the annual and special meeting of shareholders of the Company to be held on Friday, October 14, 2022 at the office of Irwin Lowy LLP at 217 Queen Street West, Suite 401, Toronto, Ontario at the hour of 10:00 a.m.
+THIS MANAGEMENT INFORMATION CIRCULAR ("CIRCULAR") IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF STEEP HILL INC. (the "Company") of proxies to be used at the annual and special meeting of shareholders of the Company to be held on Friday, July 28, 2023 at the office of Irwin Lowy LLP at 217 Queen Street West, Suite 401, Toronto, Ontario at the hour of 10:00 a.m.
 (Eastern time), and at any adjournment or postponement thereof (the "Meeting") for the purposes set out in the enclosed notice of meeting (the "Notice").
 Although it is expected that the solicitation of proxies will be primarily by mail, proxies may also be solicited personally or by telephone, facsimile or other proxy solicitation services.
-In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with brokerage houses and clearing agencies, custodians, nominees, fiduciaries or other intermediaries to send the Company (the "Common Shares") held of record by such parties.
+In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with brokerage houses and clearing agencies, custodians, nominees, fiduciaries or other intermediaries to send the Company's proxy solicitation materials (the "Meeting Materials") to the beneficial owners of the common shares of the Company (the "Common Shares") held of record by such parties.
 The Company may reimburse such parties for reasonable fees and disbursements incurred by them in doing so.
 The costs of the solicitation of proxies will be borne by the Company.
 The Company may also retain, and pay a fee to, one or more professional proxy solicitation firms to solicit proxies from the shareholders of the Company in favour of the matters set forth in the Notice.